ASUU seeks better welfare package for journalists - THE AUTHORITY NEWS

 From Pwanagba Agabus, Jos

-The Academic Staff Union of Universities (ASUU) on Thursday advocated for better and improved welfare packages for journalists in Nigeria.
+The Academic Staff Union of Universities (ASUU) has advocated for better and improved welfare packages for journalists in Nigeria.

 According to Maigoro, a good welfare package for media practitioners would breed professionalism and reportage that would lead to the growth and development of the society.

-Maigoro, who decried poor renumeration for journalists in the country, called for urgent review of their welafre packages.
+Maigoro, who decried poor remuneration for journalists in the country, called for urgent review of their welfare packages.

 According to him, “A better welfare package for journalists in Nigeria will not only promote a better society, but will lead to objective reportage and professionalism.